MakeJames/Next-Task/README.md

 until it is completed.
 This means that if new tasks are added whilst actioning a task, the current task will remain the same until completed or skipped.

-Use `Next -l` to view a complete list of open tasks.
+Type `Next` to view a complete list of open tasks.

+### Projects

+Projects are less transiant than tasks and give the user the ability to create a subset of their task list that is grouped by theme or larger project.
+They can be long running or have defined scope and completed.
+Unlike tasks, projects are not prioritised by due date, but are user selected.

+Within each project there is a defined task list and when there is an active project, next tasks will be returned from the project tasks.

 ## Development